AK-Owl/Socstats/README.md

 ## ABOUT THE PROJECT:

 **The project is avaliable via the link: http://socstats-spices.herokuapp.com/** *SocStats project was developed by Spices team as a part of MSc Information Technology course as a scope of a bigger project in order to demonstrate team skills, technology and its potential implementation.
-The idea was inspired by the datasets found in Kaggle: to gather global statistics and relevant data on sociology (like Human Development Index, Human Freedom Index, etc.) in one place, where it will be regularly updated from its sources and provide the users with free data visualization and analytical tools with options to download the selected results.*
+The idea was inspired by the datasets found in Kaggle: to gather global statistics and relevant data on sociology (like Human Development Index, Human Freedom Index, etc.) in one place, where it will be regularly updated from its sources and provide the users with free data visualization and analytical tools with options to download the selected results.
+The aim of the current project is to demonstrate a scope of such application as a demo prototype for the duture development. *

 ## The Context and DataSet Sources: